This section is intended for scholars whose visas are not sponsored by Washington University in St. Louis.

-- Check in with their sponsoring department and begin completing paperwork for Washington University payroll processing.
+- Check in with their sponsoring department and begin completing paperwork for WashU payroll processing.
 Federal form I-9 verification and payroll paperwork must be completed within three days of the employment start date.
 Read more information on the payroll process.

 - U.S. Entry Visa

 - Entry stamp

 - Admission (I-94) Record, available at the U.S. Customs and Border Protection website